 That is, you can open the app on your phone and ‘get an Uber’ in many cities in the Italy.
 However, there’s a major difference between the Uber in your home country and the Uber we have here.

-Uber exists in Italy mainly in two cities – Rome and Milan.
-The Uber service offered is called Uber Black, and it utilizes NCC drivers (noleggio con conducente).
-This is the only way that Uber can currently legally operate in Italy.
+Uber exists in Italy mainly in two cities – Rome and Milan (but also in a few others).
+The main Uber service offered is called Uber Black, and it utilizes NCC drivers (noleggio con conducente).
+You can also get a licensed Milan or Rome taxi via the UBER app.
+These are the only ways (NCC or taxi) that Uber can currently legally operate in Italy.
 The Uber service that you know and love at home is not legal in Italy.

 What is an NCC Driver in Italy?

 An NCC (noleggio con conducente) is basically a private driver.
 NCC drivers in Italy have a special decal next to their license plate that shows they have the special NCC license and can legally operate as a private driver.

 So, by calling an Uber in Italy, you’re using the company as a middleman to call an NCC.